uberspot/DebianDroid/README.md

  3. ZXing for QRCode reading/writing
  4. ActionBarSherlock for ActionBar compatibility with older versions of Android
  5. AndroidStorageUtils for easier interaction with the devices' storage
+ 6. ckChangeLog for displaying a changelog in every new release

 ###ActionBarSherlock installation